 In December 2012, the Brindleyplace JV issued 2.5 million Series B3 Convertible Preferred Equity Certificates ("CPEC")to Moorfield as a result of their £2.5 million contribution (\$4.1 million based on the exchange rate in effect on the date of contribution).
-Each CPEC is convertible into one capital share of the Brindleyplace JV at anytime.
+Each CPEC is convertible into one capital share of the Brindleyplace JV at any time.
 The CPECs may be redeemed at the option of the Brindleyplace JV any time prior to the earlier of the liquidation of the Brindleyplace Project or their expiration on July 7, 2059.
 If redeemed, they will be redeemed at a price of £1 per CPEC, plus any accrued and unpaid distributions thereon.
 However, the Brindleyplace JV may elect to satisfy any redemption request through the issuance of one capital share per CPEC.

 In December 2013, the Brindleyplace JV issued 1.2 million Series B3 CPEC to Moorfield as a result of their £1.2 million contribution (\$2.0 million based on the exchange rate in effect on the date of contribution).
 The series B3 CPEC have the same terms as the Series B CPEC described above.
+In December 2014, the Brindleyplace JV issued 1.3 million Series B3 CPEC to Moorfield as a result of their £1.3 million contribution (\$2.0 million based on the exchange rate in effect on the date of contribution).

 Distributions are declared and paid quarterly to Moorfield based on the distributable income of the Brindleyplace Project and payment of the distributions will be subject to the approval of the board of directors of the Brindleyplace JV.
-During the years ended December 31, 2013, 2012 and 2011, respectively, the Brindleyplace JV declared \$2.8 million, \$2.9 million and \$3.8 million of preferred dividends to Moorfield related to the CPECs.
-These amounts were included in the net (income) loss attributable to noncontrolling interests in the accompanying consolidated statements of operations and comprehensive income (loss) and offsets net income of \$0.3 million and net losses of \$2.0 million and \$5.4 million that was attributable to Moorfield during the years ended December 31, 2013 and 2012 and 2011, respectively, related to the results of operations of the Brindleyplace JV.
+During the years ended December 31, 2014, 2013 and 2012, respectively, the Brindleyplace JV declared \$4.3 million, \$2.8 million and \$2.9 million of preferred dividends to Moorfield related to the CPECs.
+These amounts were included in the net (income) loss attributable to noncontrolling interests in the accompanying consolidated statements of operations and comprehensive income (loss) and offsets net income of \$1.5 million and net losses of \$0.3 million and \$2.0 million that was attributable to Moorfield during the years ended December 31, 2014 and 2013 and 2012, respectively, related to the results of operations of the Brindleyplace JV.

-As described in Note 1 - Organization, the Company has a 97% interest in the Flagship Capital JV with Flagship Capital GP, which is the entity that owns the remaining 3% interest in the joint venture.
-During the years ended December 31, 2013 and 2012, the Flagship Capital GP, the noncontrolling interest in the Flagship JV, contributed \$0.6 million and \$1.0 million, respectively to the Flagship Capital JV which is also recorded in contributions from noncontrolling interests in our consolidated statement of cash flows.
+During the years ended December 31, 2014, 2013, and 2012 the noncontrolling interest partner in the Flagship JV, contributed \$0.4 million, \$0.6 million, and \$1.0 million respectively to the Flagship Capital JV.
 In accordance with the partnership agreement that governs the joint venture, distributions are declared and paid when the joint venture has available cash (all cash held by the joint venture less what is reasonably needed to reserve or satisfy cash needs) with respect to an investment made by the joint venture.
-The Flagship Capital JV declared distributions to the Flagship Capital GP for the years ended December 31, 2013 and 2012 of \$0.5 million and \$0.3 million, respectively.
+The Flagship Capital JV declared distributions to the noncontrolling interest partner for the years ended December 31, 2014, 2013, and 2012 of \$0.3 million, \$0.5 million, and \$0.3 million, respectively.
+See Note 1 - Organization for additional information regarding the Flagship Capital JV.